Vallejo GantnerArtistic Director

 Lori Vroegindewey Individual Giving and Special Events Manager

 Lori Vroegindewey has been with Performance Space 122 since 2004, starting as an intern and working her way through various roles to her current position as Individual Giving and Special Events Manager.
-Lori is an avid cyclist, a master composter through the DSNY and in her spare time likes to volunteer and advocate for organic farming causes.
+Lori is a master composter through the DSNY and in her spare time likes to bike around town.

 Jess Edkins Creative Producer